mathesar-foundation/mathesar/docs/docs/index.md

 ### Try locally

-This is a quick way to play with Mathesar locally before installing, but will not be appropriate for saving data that you care about.
+This is a quick way to play with Mathesar locally, but is not appropriate for saving data that you care about or setting up a long-term installation.

 1. With [Docker](https://docs.docker.com/get-docker/) installed, run: